 Disclaimer.
 Note that the prices indicated here are correct at the time of the last update.
 The exchange rate is used just for your information, but the currency rate fluctuates quite a lot.
 You can check current exchange rates on Google.

 Iceland money FAQ

 Before we continue with some real-life examples of how much everything costs in Iceland, here are some practical tips and answers to the most frequently asked questions in regards to money and budgeting for a trip to Iceland.

 No, you don’t need any cash in Iceland.
 And yes, you can pay everywhere by debit or credit card.
-Note, that some places only accept credit cards with a PIN.
+Note that some places only accept credit cards with a 4-digit pin.

 While some places will accept these cards, they are not as widely used in Iceland as Visa or MasterCard.
 So to be sure that you can use it everywhere, better take Visa or MasterCard with you.